Michigan State University Athletics

 A three-year letterwinner for Daugherty from 1961-63, Lewis earned second-team All-Big Ten honors his first two seasons at MSU before bursting onto the national scene with his All-America campaign as a senior in 1963.

 During his first season in 1961, Lewis led the Spartans with 629 all-purpose yards (399 rushing, 117 punt return, 90 receiving, 23 kick return) and ranked second with six touchdowns (five rushing, one receiving).
 In 1962, Lewis ranked first on the team again with 955 all-purpose yards (590 rushing, 202 kick return, 84 punt return, 79 receiving) and tied for the team lead with nine scores (eight rushing, one receiving).
-He rushed for a career-high 138 yards in a 31-7 win at Notre Dame on Oct.
+He scored three touchdowns in the 28-0 win over Michigan on Oct.
+13 and ran a career-high 138 yards in a 31-7 win at Notre Dame on Oct.
 20.

 A two-sport star at MSU, Lewis also ran track for the Spartans and won three Big Ten titles (1962 300-yard dash, 1962 long jump, 1963 long jump) while also serving as a captain on the team.
 He received the athletic department's Chester Brewer Leadership Award in 1964, given annually to a graduating senior in his or her last year of eligibility for distinguished performance in athletics and scholarship and for possessing a high degree of leadership qualities and skill.